Alex-q-z/RacGo/README.md

-RacGo: A fully functional Go Game implemented with programming language Racket You could run the game with the IDE DrRacket 7.0.
+RacGo: a Go Game implemented with functional programming language Racket\
+You could run the game with the IDE DrRacket 7.0.

 # devlog